prasanna-rkumar/IceScream/README.md

-# IceScream - IceScream is an onlice Icecream ordering concept app.
+# IceScream is an online Icecream ordering concept app.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).